-There is no typical online learner-just as there are no typical students in traditional brick and mortar schools.
+There is no typical online learner - just as there are typical students in traditional brickand-mortar schools.

 Since there are many different online learning models, it's a good idea to find out how your child will be supported once enrolled.

-For example, an advanced student may want to move quickly through a course or a struggling student may require additional time.
-If the online school requires all students to start and end courses at the same time then the learning model may not meet the needs of these particular students.
+For example, an advanced student may want to move quickly through a course, or a struggling student may require additional time.
+If the online school requires all students to start and end courses simultaneously then the learning model may not meet the needs of these particular students.

 Typically, online schools report that successful students are organized, manage their time well, and have good communication skills.
-Of course, these students will be successful in most any school, whether online or face-to-face.
+Of course, these students will be successful in almost any school, whether online or face-to-face.